-You might look at the start line of a big city marathon and see these very slim Kenyan and Ethiopian athletes and think all they do is run hundreds of miles and that is it.
+You might look at the start line of a big city marathon and see these very slim Kenyan and Ethiopian athletes and think all they do is clock up huge distances in training and that is it.
 But you would be mistaken, because the chances are that many of them do some form of weight training.

 Weight training can be extremely individual and one programme of exercises may not be the best thing for you, because you need to focus on any weaknesses you may have.
 The programme therefore needs to follow the athlete, and not the other way around.
-To enable you to know which exercises are going to work best you need to talk to an S & C (strength and conditioning) coach, or have a physio tell you some exercises that you should be doing.
+To enable you to know which exercises are going to work best you need to talk to a strength and conditioning coach, or have a physio tell you some exercises that you should be doing.

 Here are a few exercises that every runner should incorporate into their training;

 This simple yet technical exercise is great for maintaining strength in the upper legs and glutes.
 Done correctly they will also strengthen the back and maintain the correct posture, preventing any collapse (leaning forward) once you get tired when you’re running.

 Starting by doing squats with just your bodyweight is a good idea, to help get used to the movements and using a mirror can also really help identify any mistakes you’re making.
 The most common error would be bending your back too much and also not breaking parallel with the ground on the squat.

 Having a core routine will really help keep everything tight, in-line and strong.
 We aren’t just talking about having a six pack here, but making sure your abductors, hips, and lower back are strong.
 Having any weakness in these areas is likely to cause an injury somewhere else in the body.